Dayaegbunem/Api_Db_App/README.md

 Step 1:
-required- Mongodb atlas account with an active database cluster. github, aws cli, vscode installed to pc
+required- Mongodb atlas account with an active database cluster. github, aws cli, vscode installed to pc.

 Step 2:
-Startup an ec2 instance on aws ssh into the ec2 instance
+Startup an ec2 instance on aws. ssh into the ec2 instance.

 Step 3:
 Install dependencies
-pymongo, pandas, fastapi, uvicorn to your ec2 clone your github repo to ec2 or create a folder and copy python codes to the folder
+pymongo, pandas, fastapi, uvicorn to your ec2. clone your github repo to ec2 or create a folder and copy python codes to the folder